mattwaite/JOUR307-Data-Journalism/syllabus.md

 **In class:**

+Story pitches;
+GIS in journalism -- stories with maps;
+Intro to GIS;

 **Homework:**

+GIS homework to be assigned

 ###Oct.
 28, 2014###

 **In class:**

+GIS II - layers, data joins

 **Homework:**

+GIS homework to be assigned

 ###Oct.
 30, 2014###

 **In class:**

+The good and the bad of online maps;
+Intro to election mapping;
+Intro to Tilemill;

 **Homework:**

+Tilemill homework to be assigned

 ###Nov.
 4, 2014###

 **In class:**

+Election day;
+How live election mapping works;
+Tilemill 2;

 **Homework:**

+Live election results mapping assignment using Tilemill

 ###Nov.
 6, 2014###

 **In class:**

+Line edits, sign up for a time, no class meeting.

 **Homework:**

+Prepare your final story pitch.

 ###Nov.
 11, 2014###

 **In class:**

+Story pitches.
+Intro to social network analysis with NodeXL

 **Homework:**

+NodeXL homework to be assigned

 ###Nov.
 13, 2014###

 **In class:**

+More examples of data journalism;
+More NodeXL;

 **Homework:**

+NodeXL homework to be assigned

 ###Nov.
 18, 2014###